smowse/Letterboxd-review-filter/README.md

-# Letterboxd Review Filter
+# NO JUNKMAIL: Letterboxd Review Filter

-Just like a "no junk mail" sticker on your letterbox, this userscript filters spam, joke reviews, and low-effort one-liners out of Letterboxd - so you get the film criticism without wading through Twitter-brained puns to find it.
+Just like a "no junk mail" sticker on your letterbox, this userscript filters spam, joke reviews, and low-effort one-liners out of your Letterboxd.
+This means you can pick a movie based on actually helpful user reviews without wading through upvote thirsty twitter puns.
+No Junkmail for Letterboxd let's you take all of these changes while still enjoying your friends reviews.

-Runs entirely in your browser.
-No account, no server, no data leaves your machine.
+This runs entirely in your browser.
+No account needed, no external server saving your data, all locally hosted on your browser.

 <p align="center">
   <img src="assets/MainPanelDemo.gif" width="20%">
 </p>

-## AI use disclaimer

-AI (Claude Sonnet 5 Medium) was used to create this project and is not present in the user script.
-AI is **not** part of how this program works, it is entirely self hosted and heuristics based.
-Thank you to friends who helped pick out bugs and improve features.
-I will plant 5 of my own supplied native trees this Summer as part of a wider day spent removing invasive plant species from a State Park in Western Victoria, Australia.

 ## Features

 - **Conservative by default** - a review needs several signals to agree (short + emoji-heavy, a Twitter-ism phrase + no punctuation, etc.) before it's hidden.
 Length alone won't trigger it.
-- **Fully tunable** - adjust strictness (Conservative / Balanced / Aggressive) from an in-page settings panel styled to match Letterboxd itself.
+- **Fully tunable** - adjust strictness (Conservative / Balanced / Aggressive) on the main panel (demo'd in GIF above).
 - **Teachable** - click "Not a joke" on a hidden review to unhide it and quietly correct the filter.
-Click "hide this" on any review to teach it the other way.
+Click "hide this" or add common joke phrases to the ban list to strengthen the tool.
-- **User whitelist** - always show reviews from specific people, or import your entire following list in one click.
+- **User whitelist** - always show reviews from specific people - import your friends/following list in one click.
 - **Custom phrase list** - add or remove the joke phrases it looks for, right from the panel.

-## Install
+## How to Install

 This is a **userscript**, not a browser extension - it runs inside a free userscript manager called Tampermonkey.